myramade/hbcu_alexa/build.md

 - Click the **Create Skill** button.
 This will bring up the **Create a new skill** page.

-On the **Create a new skill** page, there's a few decisions points.
-Let's explore these:
+On the **Create a new skill** page, there's a few decisions points:
+* **Skill name** - this is the one to two-word name you're give your skill.
+It's the name users will see when you publish your skill.
+* **Default Language** - you can decide which language you will use for your skill.
+I recommend English for now, you can add more langugages later.

-The peeps at AWS have created some base templates to simplify things; these are great for learning.
+* **Choose a mdoel to add to your skill** - The peeps at AWS have created some pre-built model to simplify things; these are great for learning.
+For this lab, choose **Custom**.
+A blue *SELECTED* banner will appear on the model you select.
+* **Choose a method to host yoru skill's backend resources** - on my intro page, I shared that your skill needs a backend.
+The most common backend is a Lambda function.
+You are given a choice of three options, of which two are Alexa-Hosted.
+  * Select **Alexa-Hosted (Node.js)**

+Now click the **Create Skill** button at the top of the screen.